Research

 The glans penis is an organ endowed with protopathic and deep sensibility only.
 It is not sensitive to cutaneous tactile stimuli … Sensations of pain evoked by cutaneous stimulation are diffuse and more unpleasant than over normal parts.

-Henry Head et al, Studies in neurology (London: Oxford University Press, 1920), Vol. I, pp. 274-7
+Henry Head et al, Studies in Neurology (London: Oxford University Press, 1920), Vol. I, pp. 274-7

 Head also found that the sensitivity of the glans was not significantly affected by circumcision, a finding which largely nullifies many of the studies since Masters and Johnson, which sought to establish no more than this.
 As Hodges and Fleiss point out, what researchers should be studying is the difference in sexual experience between men with a foreskin in place and those whose foreskin is missing; but nobody has yet devised any method which could reliably test a person’s experience of sex first without and then with a foreskin.